 A two-part AI system that helps small business owners capture better leads with intelligent forms, then manage, score, and convert those leads with a CRM co-pilot that does the thinking for them.

-Most Jimdo users run service-based businesses: yoga teachers, coaches, consultants, photographers.
+80% of Jimdo's paying users run service-based businesses: yoga teachers, coaches, consultants, photographers.
 They have a website but no real system for capturing or following up with enquiries.
 A generic contact form is not enough.

 Research validated two distinct personas with different relationships to lead management, but the same underlying pain.